GlizzyChief/SillyTavern-1.8.4-fix/README.md

 ## Known issues
 - On Windows, sometimes it's necessary to put the browser into non-headless mode.
-- Streaming responses and suggestion currently don't work.
-- Performance depends somewhat on the device, currently averaging 22 seconds on PC and varies somewhat on mobile.
-However, due to selenium issues, it seems that at least 2 GBs of RAM are needed to run smoothly.
-For older devices, please check out [the chrome version of the project](https://github.com/GlizzyChief/SillyTavern-1.8.4-fix-chrome)
+- Performance depends somewhat on the device, currently averaging 6 seconds on PC and 12 seconds on android

 ## Recent fixes
 - Fixed issues with characters responding with '{'reply': 'some text'}'